adrianjav/rotograd/docs/index.rst

 Suppose you have a :python:`backbone` model shared across tasks, and two different tasks to solve.
 These tasks take the output of the backbone :python:`z = backbone(x)` and fed it to a task-specific model (:python:`head1` and :python:`head2`) to obtain the predictions of their tasks, that is, :python:`y1 = head1(z)` and :python:`y2 = head2(z)`.

-Then you can simply use RotoGrad or RotoGradNorm (RotoGrad + GradNorm) by putting all parts together in a single model.
+Then you can simply use RotateOnly, RotoGrad, or RotoGradNorm (RotateOnly + GradNorm) by putting all parts together in a single model.

 .. code-block:: python

-    from rotograd import RotoGradNorm
+    from rotograd import RotoGrad
-    model = RotoGradNorm(backbone, [head1, head2], size_z, alpha=1.)
+    model = RotoGrad(backbone, [head1, head2], size_z)

 where you can recover the backbone and i-th head simply calling :python:`model.backbone` and :python:`model.heads[i]`.
 Even more, you can obtain the end-to-end model for a single task (that is,